riglr/riglr/riglr-solana-tools/README.md

 - **Detailed Diagnostics**: Downcast to SolanaToolError for specific error details
 - **Backwards Compatibility**: Code using basic error handling continues to work
 - **Type Safety**: Compile-time guarantees for error handling

+## Architectural Notes

+### Conversions Module

+The `common/conversions` module provides type conversion utilities to work around a version mismatch between our Solana SDK (v3.x) and SPL libraries (which bundle v2.x).
+This is a temporary workaround that will be removed once SPL libraries are updated to use solana-sdk v3.x directly.

+The module handles conversions between incompatible but equivalent types, primarily for `Pubkey` types that exist in both SDK versions.
+See the module documentation for implementation details.

 ## Configuration